boucadair/add-resolver-information/draft-ietf-add-resolver-info.md

    A DNS client that wants to retrieve the resolver information may use the RR type "RESINFO" defined in this document.
 The content of the RDATA in a response to a query for RESINFO RR QTYPE is defined in {{key-val}}.
+If the resolver understands the RESINFO RR type, the RRSet MUST have exactly one record.
 RESINFO is a property of the resolver and is not subject to recursive resolution.

    A DNS client can retrieve the resolver information using the RESINFO RR type and the QNAME of the domain name that is used to authenticate the